Period: New Kingdom, Amarna Period

 Geography: From Egypt; Probably from Upper Egypt, Thebes, Karnak

 Dimensions: H. 22 cm (8 11/16 in.); W. 32 cm (12 5/8 in.)

-Nefertiti, whose name means "the Beautiful One Is Here," was chief queen of Amenhotep IV/Akhenaten.
-Like Queen Tiye before her, she was a powerful figure in the court and may even have served as co-ruler with the king at the end of his reign.
-She is shown participating in religious rituals on an equal footing with her husband and she played an unprecedented role in the decoration of the Aten Temple that Amenhotep IV built at Karnak before his move to Tell el-Amarna.
-She bore him six daughters and the many family scenes still surviving are unique in ancient Egyptian art.
+Nefertiti, whose name means "the Beautiful One Is Here," was principal queen of Akhenaton.
+Like her mother-in-law Queen Tiye, Nefertiti was a powerful figure in the court.
+She is frequently shown participating in religious rituals on an equal footing with her husband, and she already played an unprecedented role in the decoration of the Aten structures that Amenhotep IV built at Karnak, from which this block almost certainly came, before his move to Tell el-Amarna.